FishCenSV2/fishCenSV2/libs/yolo/README.md

 const auto odims = _engine->getBindingDimensions(_output_index);
 ```

+> [!IMPORTANT]
-**IMPORTANT!** Your model might have dynamic input sizing (which also means dynamic output sizing) which means your model can take any input size.
+>  Your model might have dynamic input sizing (which also means dynamic output sizing) which means your model can take any input size.
 This can be seen by the sign of `idims.d[0]` and `odims.d[0]` being negative.
 This is why we generally start from `idims.d[1]` or `odims.d[1]`.
 Netron may show the first dimension as `batch_size` which is most likely an indicator for this.
 In any case even if we do not run into this problem it is still good to know about it.

 The next part of the code finds the max output dimension and the total dimension length from `odims`.